amirrgb/daily_selenium_scraper_sofascore/README.md

-this is a strong project that collect any data from sofascore daily with updating previous collected data opening tabs and using parallel scraping
+This is a robust data collection project that involves the use of parallel scraping techniques to extract data from Sofascore.
+The project is designed to collect data on a daily basis, and it includes a feature for updating previously collected data.
+The scraping process involves opening multiple tabs to increase efficiency and ensure that the data is collected as quickly as possible.
+The collected data is then saved for future use, allowing for ongoing analysis and tracking of trends over time.